|Name||Environmental Management and Protection Act (Part VI, Division 1: Beverage Container Program)|

 As of September 2022, consumers must remove bottle caps from their containers before return in order to receive their deposit back.
 This policy change is meant to make the processing and transport of flattened containers more environmentally friendly and efficient.

 Beer cans are legislated containers and are returned as part of the SARCAN system.

 Refillable beer bottles are regulated under the Saskatchewan Litter Act and the Liquor and Gaming Act.
 These bottles can be returned to Saskatchewan Liquor and Gaming Authority (SLGA) stores, hotels, and depots.
 All SARCAN depots and all SLGA stores keep a 6-cent portion of the 10-cent refund as a handling fee.

 Prior to 2016, SARCAN and 21 other recycling providers collected and processed milk containers through a voluntary recycling system, in contract with the Dairy industry in Saskatchewan.
 The dairy industry used to fund collection and processing costs plus management and advertising through a levy on all large size milk containers.

-From January 1, 2016 and April 1, 2017, dairy products were recycled through municipal household recycling programs that varied from one community to the next.
+From January 2016 to April 2017, dairy products were recycled through municipal household recycling programs that varied from one community to the next.

-9. Source: "2017 Amendments to The Environmental Management and Protection Act Regulations," Government of Saskatchewan, Ministry of Environment, 2017.
+"2017 Amendments to The Environmental Management and Protection Act Regulations," Saskatchewan Ministry of Environment.
+April 2017.